MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/payables-and-receivables-duplicate.md

 ---
 # Payables and Receivables-duplicate
-In Russia, there are specific ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> features that you can use to track and manage your accounts payable and accounts receivable.
+In Russia, there are specific [!INCLUDE[d365fin](../../includes/d365fin_md.md)] features that you can use to track and manage your accounts payable and accounts receivable.

 ## Getting Started with Payables and Receivables
  Use the following table to learn more about the payables and receivables features that are available for Russia.